pythonarcade/arcade/doc/enhancement_list.rst

   Only so many textures can be supported when drawing a SpriteList.
 Support more by better packing of the auto-created SpriteList.
 * Be able to load an animated gif as an animated time-based sprite.
+* Be able to load an Aesprite image directly (Piggy-back of Pyglet support)

 Physics Engine
 --------------